belazab/Brenda-Elazab/README.md

 # Portfolio-BrendaE
-This portfolio is to serve as a quick snapshot into Brenda Elazab's past work experience, provide examples of key projects worked on, certifications, and other key components to her career experience.
+This portfolio is to serve as a snapshot into Brenda Elazab's work experience and includes examples of key projects, acquired certifications, and other key components to her career experience.